-After giving effect to the sale of 10,000,000 shares of common stock in this offering at the initial public offering price of \$13.00 per share and after deduction of the underwriting discount and estimated offering expenses, our net tangible book value after the offering will be approximately \$178.2 million, or \$4.29 per share.
-The offering will result in an increase in net tangible book value of \$2.40 per share to existing stockholders and an immediate dilution of \$8.71 per share to new investors, or approximately 67% of the initial public offering price of \$13.00 per share.
+After giving effect to the sale of 10,000,000 shares of common stock in this offering at an assumed price of \$15.00 per share and after deduction of the underwriting discount and estimated offering expenses, our net tangible book value after the offering would have been approximately \$196.8 million, or \$4.74 per share.
+The offering will result in an increase in net tangible book value of \$2.85 per share to existing stockholders and an immediate dilution of \$10.26 per share to new investors, or approximately 68% of the assumed offering price of \$15.00 per share.